Updated July 7, 2023

 - The insured must exercise reasonable care for protecting the property, and there should not be a breach of contract or negligence on behalf of the insurance company.

 - It can either be direct or indirect.
-For example, a person who owns an apartment carries a direct interest in it.
+For example, a person who owns an apartment is interested in it.
 Suppose it is a rental property.
 Then the one living in it has an indirect interest as it is their residence.

-- It means that the insurer is liable to compensate the insured for damage to the property due to a fire
+- It means the insurer is liable to compensate the insured for damage to the property due to a fire.

 - Also, the company should only pay for direct and actual costs related to property damage.
 The insured cannot claim unrelated expenses.